"""

 blockList=None, inBlockBuffer=None, outBlockBuffer=None,

-workinggrid=None, allInfo=None, computeWorkersRead=False,
+workinggrid=None, allInfo=None, singleBlockComputeWorkers=False,

-haveSharedTemp=True, exceptionQue=None):
+tmpfileMgr=None, haveSharedTemp=True, exceptionQue=None):

 """